 Promoting dignity is integral to building respectful and sustainable relationships, whether it is with colleagues, students, or community partners in social impact projects.
 In this module, participants will learn about the concept of Dignity through hands-on simulations / games before learning about strategies to promote dignity in stakeholder engagements.

 1.5 hours - Theory and hands-on individual or team activities

-Emotional Intelligence is fundamental to effective leadership and to building sustainable relationships.
-In this module, participants will learn and practise fundamental skills for developing Emotional Intelligence.
+Social-emotional skills are fundamental to effective leadership and to building sustainable relationships.
+In this module, participants will learn and practise fundamental social-emotional skills such as:

 1. Awareness of emotional and mental patterns

 2. Frameworks to navigate emotions and change patterns

 2 hours - Theory and hands-on team activities

 Being able to hold space for powerful, difficult, and important conversations is a skill that is indispensable for leaders, employers, educators, parents, or anyone who works with people-centred processes.